Talent hits a target no one else can hit; genius hits a target no one else can see. — Arthur Schopenhour

 The participants in this study I’ll be talking about included kids (under the age of 13) who scored in the top .0001% on either the SAT-Math or the SAT-Verbal (the college entrance exams for graduating high school students).
 With these criteria, the researchers found 320 US children, and then followed them over the next 30 years.

 Although many people often associate madness with such intelligence, this group ended up being impressively successful.
-For example, the researchers found that 44% of these children later earned doctoral degrees.
-For a benchmark, the national average is 2%.
-More than just academic pursuits, though, these individuals had success in various domains of life.
+For example, in the US, approximately 2% of the population has a doctoral degree, while in this group specifically, about 44% of them would go on to earn a PhD.
+But more than just academic pursuits, these individuals had success in various domains of life.

 For example, close to 25% of the sample published and produced creative works (e.g., poetry, novels, music, sculpture, etc.).
 About 15% submitted patents, whereas the national average is less than 1%.
 And of those patents, nearly 40% were filed for Fortune 500 companies.
 To sum up their achievements overall, these kids, on average, would later win 9 significant awards a piece for their contributions to their specific field.